Troubleshooting Marine AC

 A properly functioning evaporator coil is cold enough to quickly freeze the moisture in the air IF it doesn't have enough airflow.
 In other words, if your evaporator coil is freezing, it isn't that your system is cooling too much, but that there isn't enough air flowing over the coils to keep them from freezing and your air conditioning system will stop working.
 Most boats with ac use seawater and air to ensure that your system operates at the right temperatures.

 - Check and clean or replace all of your air filters.
 This is by far the most common problem with boat ac units we see in the field.
-Refer to the owner's manual for locations of all of the air filters on your marine ac unit
+If they aren't working properly, you're likely to see errors.
+Refer to the owner's manual for locations of all of the air filters on your marine ac unit.
+Or, start by looking at the return air grill and follow the flow of air

 - Look for kinks, broken connections or blockages in the ductwork.
 If you had work done recently on your boat, you may find ducts that were compressed or blocked that need to be fixed